 What reasonable adjustments are

-A ‘reasonable adjustment’ is a change to remove or reduce the effect of:
+A 'reasonable adjustment' is a change that must be made to remove or reduce a disadvantage related to:

-- an employee’s disability so they can do their job
+- an employee's disability when doing their job

 - a job applicant's disability when applying for a job

 A reasonable adjustment could involve making changes to:

 - equipment or services provided (both current or new services), for example an appropriate keyboard for someone with arthritis